-Building Relationship Versatility: Social Styles at Work
+Building Relationship Versatility™: Social Styles at Work

-The Social Styles Matrix
+The Social Styles Model

-Building Relationship Versatility: Social Styles at Work provides participants with results-oriented versatility skills that help them to improve their ability to work effectively with others.
-Individuals are better able to build productive relationships, handle conflict and create more focused, productive teams.
+Building Relationship Versatility™ provides participants with results-oriented versatility skills that help them improve their ability to work effectively with others.
+Individuals are better able to build productive relationships, handle conflict, and create more focused and productive teams.

 - Pre-workshop communication

-Organisational Alignment: Ensures the organisation supports the use of the new skills
+Organisational Alignment: ensures the organisation supports the use of the new skills:

 Enabling Improved Performance

-Building Relationship Versatility features various performance application, reinforcement and support tools.
-These additional learning components—application tips, job aid cards, electronic reinforcement tools, performance checklists, etc.—ensure that participants can hone newly acquired skills and behaviours upon returning to work.
+Building Relationship Versatility™ includes various performance application, reinforcement, and support tools, such as application tips, job aid cards, electronic reinforcement tools, performance challenges, etc. These tools ensure that participants can hone newly acquired skills and behaviours upon returning to work.

 To discover how we ensure learning is reinforced and applied for improved performance, see our Learning Transfer Approach.